serucee/docker-gh-to-os-action/README.md

-# Docker GitHub Registry to OpenShift action
+# Docker registry to different registry action

+For example to pull from GitHub repository and push to OpenShift registry.

 ## Inputs